vtexdocs/dev-portal-content/docs/guides/Integration Guides/recaptcha/implementing-recaptcha-in-integrations.md

 updatedAt: "2022-09-05T16:48:05.147Z"
 ---
 In order to have your implementation validate users with reCAPTCHA, they should first obtain the appropriate key from VTEX’s Checkout API and then use that key to display the actual reCAPTCHA widget on their UI.
 Once the shopper correctly solves the validation, the integration receives a token that should be sent in the request that places the order.

-[block:callout]
-{
-  "type": "warning",
-  "body": "You must have a [Beta environment](https://help.vtex.com/pt/tutorial/acessar-o-ambiente-beta-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) and use [Checkout V6](https://help.vtex.com/pt/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature."
+>⚠️ You must have a [Beta environment](https://help.vtex.com/pt/tutorial/acessar-o-ambiente-beta-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) and use [Checkout V6](https://help.vtex.com/pt/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "In order to simulate an untrustworthy session, try accessing the shopping cart’s link through an anonymous browser window. reCAPTCHA validation will probably be required."
+>ℹ️ In order to simulate an untrustworthy session, try accessing the shopping cart’s link through an anonymous browser window. reCAPTCHA validation will probably be required.
-}
-[/block]

 ## Getting the reCAPTCHA key

 There are two different ways of placing orders via API.
 It can be done through the [orderForm transaction endpoint](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/transaction) or the [Place order endpoint](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders).